This list of things to do in Washington, DC is way too long to conquer in a weekend, or even a week!

 This 1,754 acre city park is a popular location for hikers, runners, walkers, cyclists.
 It’s also filled with wildlife.
 You might see white-tailed deer, migrating birds, streams, native plans and plenty of critters.

-Spring cherry blossoms
+See the spring cherry blossoms

-If you’re visiting Washington, DC in the spring (early April is the best time) you’ll need to bring your camera as the city is decorated in cherry blossoms!
-Some people plan to visit specifically for the riot of pink confetti on the trees and strewn like carpet on every path.
+If you’re visiting Washington, DC in the spring (late March/early April is the best time) you’ll need to bring your camera as the city is decorated in cherry blossoms!

 How to get around Washington DC